Baqend/guide/src/index.md

     `www.yourdomain.com.
 IN CNAME global.prod.fastly.net.`

-    **Note**: that you should not use a top level domain as a CNAME, since many dns providers do not support it.
+    **Note**: You should not use a top level domain as a CNAME, since many DNS providers do not support it.
 Instead use a sub domain such as **www.**yourdomain.com.
 In addition you should ensure that no other DNS-entry is set for the used domain.

 2. Log into your Baqend dashboard and open your app settings.
 In the Hosting section simply add your custom domain `www.yourdomain.com` and click the save button.
 Your domain will now be registered at the CDN.
 Instead of `<appName>.app.baqend.com` you can now use `www.yourdomain.com`.

+Consult your DNS provider's instructions to configure the CNAME record for your domain name.
+The steps to add a CNAME record will vary for each registrar's control panel interface.

+If you cannot find your provider's CNAME configuration instructions, Google maintains instructions for [most major providers](https://support.google.com/a/topic/1615038).

-**Note**: The registration of your domain as well as your dns-entry can take a few minutes until it is accessable.
+<div class="note"><strong>Note:</strong> The registration of your domain as well as your dns-entry can take a few minutes until they are accessable.
+If you have trouble configuring your CNAME records, contact us at <a href="maito:support@baqend.com">support@baqend.com.</a></div>

 ### SSL Hosting